CaptainCrowbar/unicorn-lib/unicorn/string.md

 | `!#$&'()*+,/:;=?@[]`  | Encoded by `str_encode_uri_component()` but not by `str_encode_uri()`
 | `-._~`                | Left unencoded by both functions

-The URI encoding functions work with UTF-8 strings because an encoded URI can only be an ASCII string.
 These functions only apply percent encoding; they do not make any attempt to support IDNA domain names.

 * `u8string` **`str_unencode_uri`**`(const u8string& str)`
 * `void` **`str_unencode_uri_in`**`(u8string& str)`